Searching for Something More

 Alas, as is often the way with matters pertaining to the soul, it’s a book I find to be more unsettling than encouraging – but in a good way.
 Its candour cuts to the core of some pretty deep truths about women’s lives, particularly about the danger of settling.

 “Our choices can be conscious or unconscious,” explains Ban Breathnach in Something More.
 “Conscious choice is creative, the heart of authenticity.”

-But when we fall asleep at the wheel of our own lives (and I suspect it happens to most of us at some point) and begin making small but significant decisions on auto-pilot – that serve to keep the peace but aren’t necessarily for our own highest good – we can run into trouble.
+When we fall asleep at the wheel of our own lives and begin making small but significant decisions on auto-pilot - ones that serve to keep the peace but aren't necessarily for our own highest good - we can run into trouble.
+Click To Tweet

-So how do we prevent this from happening?
+I suspect this happens to most of us at some point.
+So how do we prevent it?
 By pulling over to the side of the road, of course, and taking a time-out.
 Or put another way:

 “Be still, woman, and know who you are.”